Ask Acadia on My Mind!

 I am coming to Acadia next week and would like some advice on hiking trails.
 It will be me, my wife and 18-year-old son.
 I watched videos of the Beehive Trail and it looks nice but how would I get back to my car after hiking up?
 What trails would you recommend in December?
-There is no ice or snow forecast for when I’m going but the island hopper bus is not running either.
+Would you recommend having a look into a Kedarnath Trek Hiking Guide?
+Thankfully, there is no ice or snow forecast for when I’m going but the island hopper bus is not running either.
 Thanks, Steve

 Good to hear you’re doing some research in advance of your off-season trip to Acadia, and checking the weather.
 And you’re right to ask about how to get off the Beehive, as it’s not recommended to go back down the same way, as the cliff face is best hiked up, not down.

 The Beehive as seen from the Great Head Trail, during March in a light snow year.

 The Beehive is one of Acadia’s toughest climbs, featuring iron rungs and ladders.
 It’s not recommended for people who are afraid of heights, out of shape or unprepared, but we know that many people make it a tradition to climb it, especially in the summer.

 For example, Martha Stewart has blogged about climbing Beehive with family or friends, most recently this past August.
 She includes a couple of videos on her Web site of her and Charlie Jacobi, Acadia natural resource and visitor use specialist, hiking the Beehive together a number of years ago.
 (She owns a home in Seal Harbor, and is a big supporter of Friends of Acadia and other area charities.)